Why Bending My Own Rules Cost Me Two Days of Photography Work

+My hike was a slow, three-hour, three-mile hike, with lots of stops for pictures for me and water for the dogs.
 By the time we returned home, the sun was out and I was proud of myself for not having gotten burned.

-I thought about putting sunscreen? on but then I thought “I’m only out here for an hour or two and it’s later in the afternoon so I’m good.”
+I thought about putting sunscreen on but then I thought, “I’m only out here for an hour or two and it’s later in the afternoon, so I’m good.”

 Sometimes your logical brain knows what to do but your emotional brain takes over and does the wrong thing.

-Like the time I KNEW I shouldn’t have made an exception to my business policy and yet my emotional brain made me do it anyway… at my expense.
+Like the time I knew I shouldn’t have made an exception to my business policy and yet my emotional brain made me do it anyway… at my expense.

 For individual photography sessions, I take a non-refundable deposit to reserve a date.
 When a client wants to move their session, my policy is to take another non-refundable deposit for the same amount.

-And I stand by my policy firmly… most of the time.
-I only make exceptions for unexpected illnesses etc. and IF I believe a client is being truthful because there are always ✨tell-tale✨ signs when they aren’t.
+I only make exceptions for unexpected illnesses, etc., and IF I believe a client is being truthful because there are always tell-tale signs when they aren’t.

-I had a client call me to move her session but she didn’t have the money for the second deposit.
+I had a client call me to move her session, but she didn’t have the money for the second deposit.

 She pushed back and played the “I’m poor” card.
 Too poor for the deposit but not poor enough for the photo session.